brc9087/medapp/README.md

 * 4. The Result Page: The user can check the result of the symptoms in Result page directly.
 The user will be able to see their results and save it instatly .

-* 5. The Create Diagnosis Page : The user will be able to create diagnosis for him/herself and save for future references..
+* 5. The Create Diagnosis Page(Crud) : The user will be able to create diagnosis for him/herself and save for future references..

 ## Usage / Directions
 * Click the link to check! ==> https://.herokuapp.com/